 NOTE: You are encouraged to contact an academic advisor at 763-433-1230 for course planning assistance and information about transfer credit evaluation and transfer options.

-BUS 1104 Written Business Communications 3 BUS 1105 Individual/Corporate Income Tax 3 BUS 1112 Computer Concepts & Applications 3 BUS 1122 Business Ethics and Social Issues 3 BUS 1134* Computerized Accounting 2 BUS 1135* Payroll Accounting 2 BUS 1143* Decision Making using Excel 3 BUS 2125 Financial Accounting 4 BUS 2126* Managerial Accounting 4 BUS 2215 Legal Environment of Business 3 BUS 2233* Intermediate Accounting 4 Select one of the following:
+BUS 1101 Introduction to Business 3 BUS 1104 Written Business Communications 3 BUS 1105 Individual/Corporate Income Tax 3 BUS 1112 Computer Concepts & Applications 3 BUS 1122 Business Ethics and Social Issues 3 BUS 1134* Computerized Accounting 2 BUS 1135* Payroll Accounting 2 BUS 1143* Decision Making using Excel 3 BUS 2125 Financial Accounting 4 BUS 2126* Managerial Accounting 4 BUS 2215 Legal Environment of Business 3 Select one of the following:

 Complete a minimum of 15 credits in at least three of the ten goals of the MnTC.
 One course may satisfy more than one goal, but the course credits may be counted only once.
 1. Communication 2.
 Critical Thinking 3.
 Natural Science 4.
 Mathematical/Logical Reasoning 5.
 History/Social/Behavioral Sciences 6.
 Humanities/Fine Arts 7.
 Human Diversity 8.
 Global Perspective 9.
 Ethical/Civic Responsibility 10.
 People and the Environment